-- 1. Prepare beginning professional nurses to provide wholistic nursing care to persons and families. - Provide an environment in which students are encouraged to develop and integrate a dynamic Christian worldview into their personal and professional lives. - 3.
-Provide an educational foundation for graduate study for students.
+- 1. Prepare beginning professional nurses to provide wholistic nursing care to persons, families and communities. - 2.
+Provide an environment in which students are encouraged to develop and integrate a dynamic Christian worldview into their personal and professional lives.

-4. Provide an environment for faculty that encourages effective teaching, scholarship, service and practice.
+- 3. Provide an educational foundation for graduate study for students. - 4.
+Provide an environment for faculty that encourages effective teaching, scholarship, service and practice.